NAAKY0/NAAKY0/README.md

 <p align=center> remember your <a href="https://arab.org/click-to-help/palestine/"> daily click!</a> 🍉
   <p align=center> Mainly at docks or phighting area, or the corner right of the map ✦ Whisper to int mainly! please, i dont look at the chat im off tab most of the time.
-C+H freely unless im with my friends, but if you wanna sneak in in a skin that would fit the media DO IT I love big group piles!!!!!!!!!!
+C+H freely unless im with my friends, common madias pls do int !! i love people!! im shy tho
     <p align=center> I block & hide freely, if you're acting weird/doing something that brings a topic that makes me uncomfortable or got a skin of some weird shit media I will hide you.
     <p align="center"> <img src="https://file.garden/Zdo7L-gxzVCR--Zn/many%20apples.png" width="700"></p>
 <p align=center> ✦ <a href="https://toyhou.se/NAAKY0">art by me</a> ✦